nextgen-coders-lab/.github/profile/README.md

 We teach students aged 11–16 the basics of programming in Java
 through creative, visual, and project-based lessons.

-- 🧩 Bilingual program: Russian 🇷🇺 + Georgian 🇬🇪 + English 🇬🇧
+- 🧩 Bilingual program: Russian 🇷🇺 + English 🇬🇧
 - 🖥️ Real coding with **VS Code** and **JavaFX**
 - 🎮 Game-based learning: "New Year Rain", "Future Predictor", and more
 - 📘 Books and materials published on Amazon KDP